dqops/dqo/docs/getting-started/review-results-on-dashboards/review-results-on-dashboards.md

 To be able to display results on data quality dashboards you need to synchronize locally stored results with your DQOps Cloud account.
 To synchronize all the data just click on the **Synchronize** button in the upper right corner of the navigation bar.

-## Review the total number of issues raised by the profiling and monitoring checks
+## Review the total number of issues raised by the profiling checks

 To see how many issues have been raised by profiling checks, you can use the **Data profiling issues count** dashboard located in the **Profiling** group.
 To access it, go to the **Data Quality Dashboard** section and select the **Profiling issues count per check** dashboard from the tree view on the left.